 The loglinear models discussed in section \ref{m2way} can be developed to include a stratifying variable, where parameters are estimated for each level of the variable.
 The situation that we consider here is the fixed effects loglinear model with two dichotomous variables $A$ and $B$ and a polytomous stratifying variable, denoted as $R$ (such as a regional level geography), that is associated with each of the lists $A$ and $B$.
 The parameters for the levels of the stratifying parameter control for observed heterogeneity between groups.
 Stratification is often used because the assumption of homogeneous inclusion probabilities is more tenable within the strata.

 Let the stratifying variable $R$ be indexed by $l = 1,...,r$.
-We denote the expected count for cell $(i,j, l)$ of the two-way tables including a stratifying variable of variables $A$, $B$ and $R$ by $\mu_{ijl}$.
-Then the saturated loglinear model for two lists with a stratifying variable is:
+We denote the expected count for cell $(i,j, l)$ of the two-way tables $A$, $B$ within strata $R$ by $\mu_{ijl}$.
+The saturated loglinear model for two lists with a stratifying variable is:

-where $\lambda$ is the intercept term, $\lambda_i^A$, $\lambda_j^B$ and $\lambda_l^R$ are the respective parameters for variables A, B and R, $\lambda_{ij}^{AB}$, $\lambda_{il}^{AR}$, $\lambda_{jl}^{BR}$ are the two factor interaction parameters, and $\lambda_{ijl}^{ABR}$ is the three factor interaction parameters.
+where $\lambda$ is the intercept term, $\lambda_i^A$, $\lambda_j^B$ and $\lambda_l^R$ are the respective parameters for variables A, B and R, $\lambda_{ij}^{AB}$, $\lambda_{il}^{AR}$, $\lambda_{jl}^{BR}$ are the two factor interaction parameters, and $\lambda_{ijl}^{ABR}$ is the three factor interaction parameter.
 The parameters are identified by corner point constraints, i.e. by setting the parameter equal to 0 when at least one of the indices is 0.
 Thus the model has $2\times2\times r$ independent parameters and $2\times2\times r$ observed counts, and hence is saturated.